Is it actually possible to get traffic to a brand new website by simply choosing your keywords the right way?

 You can often outrank Wikipedia, Pinterest, Quora, YouTube, and many other very strong websites if your content is better.

-In the example below, we can see a brand new site with zero backlinks pointing to it, that is starting to generate 20 clicks a day:
+In our case study we took a brand new site with zero backlinks pointing to it and it’s now generating 80 clicks a day.

 One of the top rankings that we achieved with this site is based on a product review keyword.